Introduction

 and wsProxyUrl

-have default values, so the provider can be initialized without any configuration as:
+Because of these defaults, the provider can be initialized without any additional configuration as follows:

 const webProofProvider = createExtensionWebProofProvider();